nyamzy/dorian-studio/README.md

   - Bootstrap
   - jQuery

+# Dependency
+  - This project includes some assets (such as background images) acquired from jonnygovish on GitHub.
+Here is the link (https://github.com/jonnygovish/IP3.git).

 # Contact Information
   For more information, please reach out to me via the following:
   - Mobile: +254710591028